As an Amazon Associate I earn from qualifying purchases.

 - 4 large egg whites

-- ¼ cup granulated sugar
+- ¼ cup (50g) granulated sugar

 - ¼ teaspoon salt

-- 1 Tablespoon coconut flavored rum
+- 1 Tablespoon (15mL) coconut flavored rum

-- 3 cups sweetened flaked coconut
+- 3 cups (360g) sweetened shredded coconut

-- 3/4 cup crushed pineapple drained*
+- ¾ cup (183g) crushed pineapple drained*

 Instructions

 - In a large bowl, combine egg whites, sugar, salt, and rum.
 Beat with a whisk until mixture turns becomes foamy and begins to stiffen, and the sugar is mostly dissolved.
-You may use a mixer if you'd prefer-- whisk at least 2 minutes.
+You may use a mixer if you’d prefer– whisk at least 2 minutes.
 Fold in flaked coconut and pineapple.
 Stir gently so the egg whites keep their shape.

 Notes